shreyas-chigurupati07/rufus_web_crawler/README.md

-# Rufus Scraper: AI-Powered Web Scraping & RAG Integration
+# Rufus Scraper: AI Agent for Web Scraping & RAG Integration

 Rufus is an advanced web scraping tool designed for retrieving, filtering, and ranking relevant web content.
 It integrates with retrieval-augmented generation (RAG) pipelines, making it ideal for AI-driven applications.